 Hebe ‘Northern Lights’

-A striking plant launched two years ago that has variegated foliage comprising oval, grey-green leaves with wide, cream margins.
-The new growth has dark stems and pink-edged leaves, which complement the purple flowers.
+A striking hebe plant launched two years ago that has variegated foliage comprising oval, grey-green leaves with wide, cream margins.
+The new growth on this hebe has dark stems and pink-edged leaves, which complement the purple flowers.
 1m.
 RHS H3.

 Hebe ‘Sparkling Sapphires’

 This variegated hebe is a recent introduction.
 The young leaves have a pale margin that ages to a creamy yellow in May and June.
 A floriferous plant that has masses of pale-blue blooms.
 50cm.
 RHS H4.

 A dense, rounded hebe shrub with small, elliptical, glossy leaves, about 1cm long, that resemble those of boxwood.
 The pale-lavender flowers appear at the tips of the stems in July.
 A robust cultivar that requires little maintenance.
 30cm.